 A single high-level radiation exposure (i.e., greater than 10,000 mrem) delivered over a very short period of time may have potential health risks.
 From follow-up of the atomic bomb survivors, we know acutely delivered very high radiation doses can increase the occurrence of certain kinds of disease (e.g., cancer) and possibly negative genetic effects.
-To protect the public, radiation workers and the environment from the potential effects of chronic low-level exposure (i.e., less than 10,000 mrem), the current radiation safety practice is to prudently assume similar adverse effects are possible with low-level protracted exposure to radiation.
+To protect the public, radiation workers and the environment from the potential effects of chronic low-level exposure (i.e., less than 10,000 mrem), the current radiation 250-3100-001 / DRAFT / Page 37 safety practice is to prudently assume similar adverse effects are possible with low-level protracted exposure to radiation.
 Thus, the risks associated with low-level medical, occupational and environmental radiation exposure are conservatively calculated to be proportional to those observed with high-level exposure.
+This is called the "linear non-threshold" (LNT) model for radiation protection.
 These calculated risks are compared to other known occupational and environmental hazards, and appropriate safety standards have been established by international and national radiation protection organizations (e.g., ICRP and NCRP) to control and limit potential harmful radiation effects.